Client: U.S. Agency for International Development

 The Jordan Municipal Support Program works to improve local government service delivery, stimulate local economic development, and thereby strengthen the social contract in the Kingdom.

-The project will facilitate the launch and sustainable management of private investments and public-private partnerships that deliver community-responsive services, mobilize revenue, and generate employment.
+The project facilitates the launch and sustainable management of private investments and public-private partnerships that deliver community-responsive services, mobilize revenue, and generate employment.
 Successful service improvements and investments will build momentum for sustained individual and organizational transformation, sparking replication of successful tools and approaches that build community resilience and foster a culture of municipal excellence that embraces private enterprise and pursues local economic growth.

 RELATED CONTENT: